 God says that he will execute judgment against all of the Egyptian gods.
 He had already executed judgment against nine of their gods.
 When Moses was a child the Pharaoh decreed that all of the newborn Hebrew males were to be killed to decrease the population.
 This was a judgment on all of the Egyptian households.

 13 And the blood shall be to you for a token on the houses where you are: and when I see the blood, I will pass over you, and the plague shall not be on you to destroy you when I smite the land of Egypt.

 The blood was the protection from death.
 We are saved by the blood of Jesus Christ otherwise we are deserving of death also.

-22 And you shall take a bunch of hyssop, and dip it in the blood that is in the basin, and strike the lintel and the two side posts with the blood that is in the basin; and none of you shall go out at the door of his house until the morning.
+22 And you shall take a bunch of hyssops, and dip it in the blood that is in the basin, and strike the lintel and the two side posts with the blood that is in the basin, and none of you shall go out at the door of his house until the morning.

-25 And it shall come to pass, when you be come to the land which the LORD will give you, according as he has promised, that you shall keep this service.
+25 And it shall come to pass, when you come to the land which the LORD will give you, according to as he has promised, that you shall keep this service.

 The annual Passover feast is a reminder of this event.

 26 And it shall come to pass when your children shall say to you, What mean you by this service?